Cannons Creek Independent School: Sport

 Sport is compulsory at Cannons Creek.
 The history of the high school's sport scene is filled with well-qualified sport players, with people from hockey, equestrian club, cross country, ladies' golf, body boarding and ice hockey reaching the Western Province trials level.
-Farouk Mayman, a past pupil of Cannons Creek, represented South Africa for Waterpolo at the Tokyo Olympics in 2021.
+Farouk Mayman, a past pupil of Cannons Creek, represented South Africa for Water polo at the Tokyo Olympics in 2021.
 The school also had a South African touch rugby player who graduated in 2006.

 Adventure Week

 Adventure Week is a week in which all the students and teachers in the high school from Grade 7 to 12 complete a hiking trail or attend a camp.
 The camp is usually five days (in Grade 9 it is a ten-day event) and is always held in the final week of the first term.
 Each grade has their own set of hiking trails or places that they go.
 The aim of Adventure Week (a compulsory event) is for the students to experience nature, be out of their comfort zones, learn life skills, and, most importantly, bond with their schoolmates.

 In Grade 12, the students have the opportunity of travelling to Namibia and canoeing on the Orange River.